Henriette Caillaux: Early life and marriages

-Murder of Gaston Calmette
+Shooting of Gaston Calmette

-Background

 Cover illustration from Le Petit Journal (29 March 1914) depicting the assassination of Calmette by Madame Caillaux.

 The shooting

 In the evening of 16 March 1914, Madame Caillaux entered the offices of Le Figaro wearing a large fur coat with her hands in a fur muff and asked to see Gaston Calmette.
 When told he was away but would return within an hour, she sat to wait.
 She was ushered into Calmette's office around 6 pm.
 Asking whether the editor knew why she had come, Calmette answered in the negative; immediately afterward, Henriette Caillaux fired six shots from a Browning automatic pistol into Calmette's abdomen, mortally wounding him.

 Henriette Caillaux made no attempt to escape and newspaper workers in adjoining offices quickly apprehended her and summoned a doctor and the police.
 Demanding not to be touched, she attempted to defend herself, saying that "there is no longer any justice in France" but was told curtly to be quiet.
 She refused to be transported to the police headquarters in a police van, insisting on being driven there by her chauffeur in her own car, which was still parked outside.
 The police agreed to this and she was formally charged upon reaching the headquarters.
 Gaston Calmette died six hours after being shot.